-- During the 2001-02 school year, a technology use profile was conducted in the State of New Hampshire to create baseline data as to the current level of technology implementation in schools statewide.
-Such information will enable all stakeholders to target funding sources and provide professional development opportunities directed at moving New Hampshire 's educators to a higher level of technology implementation in the classroom, and in doing so, better prepare students for the challenges facing them in a highly competitive,technology-oriented society. - The challenge is not merely to use technology to achieve isolated tasks (e.g.,word processing a research paper, creating a multimedia slide show, browsing the Internet), but rather to integrate technology in an exemplary manner that supports purposeful problem-solving,performance-based assessment practices,and experiential learning -all vital characteristics of the National Education Technology Standards (NETS) as established by the International Society for Technology in Education (ISTE). - A 50 item survey referred to as the Level of Technology Implementation (LoTi) Questionnaire was administered to 6,285 New Hampshire educators in 85 school districts.
+- During the 2002-2003 school year, a technology use profile was conducted for the State of New Hampshire to create baseline data as to the current level of technology implementation in schools throughout the state.
+Such information will enable all stakeholders to target funding sources and provide professional development opportunities directed at moving the State of New Hampshire's educators to a higher level of technology implementation in the classroom, and in doing so, better prepare students for the challenges facing them in a highly competitive, technology-oriented society. - A 50 item survey referred to as the Level of Technology Implementation (LoTi) Questionnaire was administered to 5,889 participants from the State of New Hampshire.
+A separate version of the LoTi Questionnaire was administered to five different groups in the State of New Hampshire: Inservice Teachers, Preservice Teachers, Higher Education Faculty, Media Specialists, and Building Administrators. - The State of New Hampshire selected the nationally-validated LoTi assessment instrument to help answer the following questions surrounding technology acquisition and use in the county: - What is the State of New Hampshire's current level of technology implementation profile statewide? - 2.
+What areas of professional development should the State of New Hampshire focus on to ensure the best possible teaching and learning with technology? - 3.
+What interventions have contributed the greatest impact to teachers using technology (e.g., computers) in the classroom? - The LoTi Technology Use Profile focused on the use of technology as an interactive learning medium because this particular component has the greatest and lasting impact on classroom pedagogy and is the most difficult to implement and assess.
 The questionnaire generated a profile for each respondent in three domains: Level of Technology Implementation (LoTi), Personal Computer Use (PCU), and Current Instructional Practices (CIP).
-A separate version of the LoTi Questionnaire was administered to four different groups in the state: Inservice Teacher, Instructional Specialist, Media Specialist, and Building Administrator. - The LoTi Technology Use Profile focused on the use of technology as an interactive learning medium because this particular component has the greatest and lasting impact on classroom pedagogy and is the most difficult to implement and assess.
-The questionnaire generated a profile for each respondent in three domains: Level of Technology Implementation (LoTi), Personal Computer Use (PCU), and Current Instructional Practices (CIP).
-The Level of Technology Implementation (LoTi) profile approximated the degree to which each respondent was either implementing technology (i.e., computers) into the curriculum (i.e., inservice teacher, instructional specialist) or modeling/supporting the implementation of technology (e.g., building administrator, media specialist).
-The Personal Computer Use (PCU) profile either addressed each respondent's comfort and proficiency levels with using computers.
+The Level of Technology Implementation (LoTi) profile approximated the degree to which each respondent was either implementing technology (i.e., computers) into the curriculum (i.e., inservice teacher, higher education faculty, preservice teacher) or modeling/supporting the implementation of technology (i.e., building administrator, media specialist).
+The Personal Computer Use (PCU) profile addressed each respondent's comfort and proficiency levels with using computers.
 The Current Instructional Practices (CIP) profile revealed each respondent's inclination toward instructional practices consistent with either a subject-matter or learner-based curriculum design.

-• The creation of the LoTi Questionnaire and the identification of a LoTi profile for individual teachers, instructional specialists, media specialists, and building administrators were based primarily on the work of Moersch (1995) and his identification of specific levels of technology implementation (see Table 1).
+The creation of the LoTi Questionnaire and the identification of a LoTi profile for individual teachers, instructional specialists, preservice teachers, media/technology specialists, and building administrators were based primarily on the work of Moersch (1995) and his identification of specific levels of technology implementation (see Table 1).
 These levels range from Nonuse (Level 0) to Refinement (Level 6).
 As a classroom teacher progresses from one level to the next (Level 3 to Level 4) of the LoTi framework, a corresponding series of changes to the instructional curriculum is observed.
-The instructional focus shifts from a teacher-centered to a learner-centered orientation while the use of computers shifts from an emphasis on isolated uses (e.g., drill & practice applications) to an expanded view of technology as a process, product, and tool to augment and enhance students' critical thinking and help them find viable solutions to real world problems. (see Table 2)
+The instructional focus shifts from a teacher-centered to a learner-centered orientation while the use of computers shifts from an emphasis on isolated uses (i.e., drill & practice applications) to an expanded view of technology as a process, product, and tool to augment and enhance students' critical thinking and help them find viable solutions to real world problems (see Table 2).